Authenticating Captive Portal Users with Vouchers¶

 The Voucher functionality of Captive Portal generates codes that can be used to gain Internet access through the Captive Portal.
 Each roll of vouchers is generated with a specific time limit.
 This is commonly used where authenticated time-limited Internet access is desired, without needing to provide a username and password to users.
 Common uses for Vouchers include Coffee shops, Hotels, Airports, and other similar places.

 Users enter their voucher code in the portal page and are granted access for as long as the voucher is valid.
 Voucher time does not stop counting down if a user logs out; the voucher is only valid from the start of the session for the duration of the voucher length.
-Some companies have integrated the exported voucher lists into their point of sale applications to print a voucher on customer receipts.

 To use vouchers, a custom portal page must be used that submits the voucher as auth_voucher.

 The voucher system creates and verifies vouchers based on public/private key and configuration settings.